LukasWoodtli/WebPage/pelican/content/object_databases.md

     - multiple databases require multiple `SessionFactory` objects
 - `Session` object
     - Used to get physical connection to the database
-    - leightweight
+    - lightweight
-    - desigend to be instatiated each time an interatcion with the DB is needed
+    - designed to be instantiated each time an interaction with the DB is needed
     - Persistent objects are *stored* and *retrieved* through `Session` object
-    - should not be kept open for al long time
+    - should not be kept open for a long time
         - usually not thread safe
         - create before use
         - destroy after use
 - `Transaction` object
     - represent a unit of work with the DB
-    - handled by underlying tansaction manager and transaction (JDBC or JTA)
+    - handled by underlying transaction manager and transaction (JDBC or JTA)
     - optional object
         - transactions can be managed in own application code
 - `Query` object